klibiadam/Medicare-ENIT/README.md

 yarn run dev
 ```

-Visit `http://localhost:3000` in your browser to access the Medicare Health Monitoring System dashboard.
+Visit `http://localhost:3000` in your browser to access the Medicare Platform.

 ### Blockchain Implementation